Cloudef/android2gnulinux/README.md

 gonna do and maintain that work and it doesn't feel too clunky/hacky/invasive I have nothing against such code in this project. (aka, the JNI/JVM implementation is not hardcoded)

+### Wait so this also implements java libraries in C, can we use these implementations from java?

+This is interesting and weird question at the same time.
+But yes, we could generate java classes that just specifies each method as native and thus calls our C implementation.
+However at current scope these implementations are not very useful.
+The goal is to just provide some barebones to get the interesting android applications to work.
+Correctness is not guaranteed!
+This project may be useful for NDK development however, basically anything where you don't use java much nor need a very "correct java implementation" :).

 ### How about arm libraries?

 You can use qemu.
 For hw acceleration, we could use custom libGLES libs that communicate with host system.
 Though such libraries may exist already, maybe even inside qemu project..
 I haven't researched.